 The story is written in a text format called "Yarn".
 Read more about Yarn at: https://docs.yarnspinner.dev/beginners-guide

 We are using version 2.0.
 So some of the newer syntax is not available.
+More detailed specs on version 2.0 are here.
 A very simple story looks like this.

 --------------------------------------------------------